sjl-sjtu/bnmr2/README.md

 Supplementary notes, tables, and figures for the paper can be found at https://github.com/sjl-sjtu/bnmr/blob/main/supplementary_notes.pdf.

-Latest updation at Oct.
-18th, 2023.
+Latest updation at Nov.
+11th, 2023.

 Contact me: Jianle Sun (sjl-2017@sjtu.edu.cn)